 The Value of Smarter NPI Data

-Although an NPI is just a common healthcare identifier and technically only provides basic information like Name, NPI, Address, Phone, Taxonomy, there is more than meets the eye as far as functionality.
-The National Provider Identifier has the ability to be a game changer as it relates to supplementing data for other helpful and even critical healthcare functions in compliance, human resources, credentialing, procurement, claims processing, and more.
+Although the NPI Registry is just a common healthcare identifier and technically only provides basic information like Name, NPI, Address, Phone, and Taxonomy, there is more than meets the eye as far as functionality.
+The National Provider Identifier (NPI) has the ability to be a game changer as it relates to supplementing data for other helpful and even critical healthcare functions in compliance, human resources, credentialing, procurement, claims processing, and more.

 Unfortunately, as you can imagine, the system is not flawless and due to inefficient reporting from each state, as well as confidentiality requirements, pertinent healthcare information can be hard to come by without the use of enhanced tools and datasets to help aggregate the right information to build a consistent provider and healthcare organization profile.

-Here’s an example: If a Maryland State Medicaid exclusion record only contains a First Name, Last Name, a Single Address, and an Exclusion Effective Date but no NPI number, is your organization able to verify that your provider is or is not excluded?
+Here’s an example: If a Maryland State Medicaid Exclusion reports only First Name, Last Name, a single Address, and an Exclusion Effective Date but no NPI number, is your organization able to verify that your provider is or is not excluded?

 Good news…it’s possible.
 We can help.